wildducktheories/particles/README.md

 # QUESTIONS

-**Q1.** Suppose you match two observations of the same particle, one each from the sample-quark process and  from the sample-particle process, each stating a different probability, 1/2 and 1/3 respectively, for the question: "is the described particle a happy particle?".
-Since the observations contradict each other which observation, if any, do you believe?
+**Q1.** Suppose you match two observations of the same particle, one from the sample-quark process, one from the sample-particle process, each asserting a different probability, 1/2 and 1/3 respectively, that the observed particle is a 'happy' particle.

+Given the contradictory assertions made by the matching observations, which observation, if any, do you believe?

-**Q2.** Now you repeat the experiment in Q1 many times with matching observations of different particles.
-What is the probability that the observations emitted by the matching equipment are observations of happy particles?
+**Q2.** Now you repeat the experiment in Q1 many times with matching observations of many different particles.
+What is the probability that the observations emitted by the matching equipment are observations of 'happy' particles?

 # SIMULATOR